DataVisHub/gojs-course/lessons/lesson-03-link-templates.md

   );
 ```

-As previously, the `go.Link` line tells us that we're dealing with a link template.
-The object beneath holds properties of the link.
+As before, the `go.Link` line tells us that we're dealing with a link template.
+The object beneath holds the properties of the link.
 The `$(go.Shape)` is responsible for the actual shape of the link.

 In the properties section, we can specify the routing type of our links.
-In our scenario, the best routing is Orthogonal, however, GoJS offers a bunch of useful [routing algorithms](https://gojs.net/latest/intro/links.html#Routing), that you can use in your project.
+In our scenario, the best routing is Orthogonal.
+However, GoJS offers a bunch of useful [routing algorithms](https://gojs.net/latest/intro/links.html#Routing) that you can use in your project.

-Having that knowledge, let's split the link template into parts, change the color and apply some smoothness.
+Having that knowledge, let's split the link template into parts, change the color, and apply some smoothness.

 ``` javascript
 //link-template.ts